Ponderosa/dancing_duck/README.md

 ## Debugging

 ### Serial Port
 printf() is currently outputting to UART0 (GP0, GP1) at 3.3V.
 The UART is set to 115200-8-N-1.
+A lot of useful information is being streamed to this port.
+It is highly recommended to utilize this debug feature before venturing into GDB.

 ### GDB
+Since the rp2040 is dual core, care must be taken in properly attaching to the device.

 Included is a .vscode/launch.json to use with the VSCode plugin Cortex-Debug by marus25.
 Please feel free to add more configurations, as you probably don't have the same J-Link IP address I do.
+To get this to work start the Debug session directly from VSCode.
+You may need to reset the device one or two times with the left most reset button that appears in the new toolbar in the center top of VSCode.
+Once you do that, you should be able to use breakpoints and step through the code.

 Getting ARM GDB to run properly on Linux can be challenging.
 You may need to install older versions of libncurses and libncursesw